 S3-Infrequently Accessed - Less frequently used data that needs rapid access - there is a charge a retrieval fee; 99.9% availability

-It might take hours (like 3-5 hours) to retrieve an object from Glacier so it is mostly suited towards stuff you need to store but will rarely, if ever, need to access.
+It might minutes to hours to retrieve an object from Glacier so it is mostly suited towards stuff you need to store but will rarely, if ever, need to access.

 Files moved to Glacier via a lifecycle policy can only be managed using the S3 interface/API.

 Normally, Glacier stores data in archives which can range in size from 1 byte to 40 terabytes.
-The largest archive that can be uploaded in a single Upload request is 4 gigabytes - this would be smaller than regular S3.
+The largest archive that can be uploaded in a single upload request is 4 gigabytes - this would be smaller than regular S3.
+It’s not possible to write to a vault from the console.

-Stores all version of an object; can be suspended but not disabled for bucket; can be used with MFA to provide extra layer of DELETE security.
-Cross region replication requires versioning and an IAM role setup.
+Stores all version of an object and can be used with MFA to provide extra layer of DELETE security.
 ALL version of the file are stored so the amount of spaced required can end up being HUGE.
 Versioning only starts after it is enable and files have been added - existing files end up with a NULL version.
+Specific versions of files can be made public; later versions of a public file are NOT public.
+Versioning can be suspended, which keeps all file versions created so far, but versioning can not be turned off for a bucket.
+When a versioned file is delete a delete flag is enabled.

-S3 lifecycle Policy - These are XML documents that are stored as a lifecycle sub-resource attached to the bucket.
+S3 lifecycle Rules - These are XML documents that are stored as a lifecycle sub-resource attached to the bucket.

 DELETE actions can be done with the lifecycle policies.
-Transitions between classess have minimium times.. sometimes.
+Transitions between classes have minimium times.. sometimes.

 S3 -> S3-IA - must be here for a minimum of 30 days (and be 128kb) before it can move to glacier